 With such massive success, it's easy to let his legacy be defined by those two programs.
 But being the creative soul that he was, Schwartz created, produced and wrote for several other TV series that often go overlooked.

-Today would have been Schwartz's 101st birthday.
-To honor the occasion, here are eight other shows you might not have known the legend was a part of.
+Here are eight other shows you might not have known the legend was a part of.

 Do you remember any of these?

 Schwartz wrote a few episodes of the situation comedy I Married Joan in 1953.
 The sitcom featured Jim Backus, who would go on to portray "The Millionaire" on Gilligan's Island.

 Schwartz won his only Primetime Emmy Award in 1961 as the head writer for The Red Skelton Hour.
 The series won the award for Outstanding Writing Achievement in Comedy, an award Schwartz earned with his brother, Al.

 Coming off the success of Gilligan's Island, Schwartz created this time-traveling sitcom about two astronauts who accidentally travel back in time.

 Image: Everett Collection

 Critics called it "the Western Gilligan's Island."
 Schwartz reunited with Bob Denver to create Dusty's Trail, a sitcom about a group of seven travelers in the late 19th century — a wagon master, his little buddy, a rich banker and his wife, an intellectual, a dance-hall girl, and a farm girl — who are separated from their wagon train while heading west.
 Sounds kind of familiar, doesn't it?